syagura/Project-Based-Buah-Hati/README.md

 # Buah Hati

-This project utilizes TensorFlow.js and Promt Engineering Gemini to predict child growth and provide nutrition recommendations using Google Cloud API.
+This Aplication utilizes TensorFlow.js and Promt Engineering Gemini to predict child growth and provide nutrition recommendations using Google Cloud API.

 ## Overview